WayneMRoseberry/WayneMRoseberry.github.io/_posts/2024-01-20-Tester-mindset-does-not-give-up.markdown

 During playback of the test case, I confirmed my suspicions.
 In the video of the sequence, the page was not updated as I expected.
 The TAB key press was not getting captured.

+> __This is quite alarming.__
+> Not capturing the same sequences of steps that a user executed
+> means that when run again, the test case is going to do something
+> different.
+This is even more concerning if the test case does not
+> fail, because unless the behavior of the run is inspected closely
+> people may be led to believe a scenario is executing and passing
+> that has not been run at all.
+It leads to false negatives, something
+> most people consider the most alarming of test automation problems.

 Maybe I'm just doing it wrong...
 --------------------------------------------